otienojoseph/alx-higher_level_programming/0x10-python-network_0/README.md

 - 1-body - Display the body of the response request
-- 2-delete - Script that sends a delete request to the URL passed 3-methods - Script that returns the available HTTP methods the server will accept
+- 2-delete - Script that sends a delete request to the URL passed 3-methods - Script that returns the available HTTP methods the server will accept 4-header - Script that requests a URL and sends a header variable with values